HarveyLab/mouseVR/README.md

 Acrylic: There are cheaper sources than Canal Plastics for the acrylic.
 It does not need to have high thickness tolerances and it does not need to be black - any color will work.

+## I want to use metric screws / hardware - are these deisgns compatible?

+We haven't tested this but it should be!
+Use M6 screws / taps in place of 1/4-20.
+Please let us know if this works!
+Everything was desinged in inches, so if units appear undefined for a particular drawing, please assume inches.

 # Troubleshooting